Climate change is responsible for the increasing shortages of food and water around the world.

 The planet which we live in must remain healthy in order for us to live here and must be able to provide all of the necessary resources for living.

 World starvation is already a drastic problem across the world.

-Moreover, rising prices and the lack of crop production means less and less people will have access to food over time.
+Moreover, rising food prices and the lack of crop production mean fewer and fewer people will have access to food over time.

-Rising temperatures across the globe means that people in every single country will not be able to produce as much crops.
+Rising temperatures across the globe mean that people in every single country will not be able to produce as many crops.

 This means that they will have to raise prices in order to make the same profits which they were making before.